Digital, Social & PR

-Five versions of the campaign, and Seriously Professional still feels fresh and is going strong.
+Five editions of the campaign have launched, and Seriously Professional still feels fresh and is going strong.

 Winner of 2016 LG global best practices award for digital platform campaign and communications, LG OLED TV product.
 In 50 years, first time ever given to agency.
 First ever to be given to a marketing campaign, rather than a product innovation or technology.